MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

+---
+title: Flow control | PowerShell 101
+description: PowerShell provides methods to create loops, make decisions, and logically control the flow of code in scripts. ms.date: 06/02/2020 ms.topic: guide ms.custom: Contributor-mikefrobbins ms.reviewer: mirobb
+---
 # Chapter 6 - Flow control

 ## Scripting

 When you move from writing PowerShell one-liners to writing scripts, it sounds a lot more complicated than it really is.
-A script is nothing more than the same or similar commands that you would run interactively in the PowerShell console, except they're saved as a PS1 file.
-There are some scripting constructs that you may use such as a foreach loop instead of the ForEach-Object cmdlet.
-To beginners the differences can be confusing especially when you consider that foreach is both a scripting construct and an alias for the ForEach-Object cmdlet.
+A script is nothing more than the same or similar commands that you would run interactively in the PowerShell console, except they're saved as a `.PS1` file.
+There are some scripting constructs that you may use such as a `foreach` loop instead of the `ForEach-Object` cmdlet.
+To beginners, the differences can be confusing especially when you consider that `foreach` is both a scripting construct and an alias for the `ForEach-Object` cmdlet.

 ## Looping

-One of the great things about PowerShell is once you figure out how to do something for one item such as one Active Directory user account, it's almost as easy to perform the same task for hundreds of items.
-Simply loop through the items with one of the many different types of loops in PowerShell.
+One of the great things about PowerShell is, once you figure out how to do something for one item, it's almost as easy to do the same task for hundreds of items.
+Simply loop through the items using one of the many different types of loops in PowerShell.

 ### ForEach-Object

-ForEach-Object is a cmdlet for iterating through items inline such as with PowerShell one-liners.
-ForEach-Object streams the objects through the pipeline.
+`ForEach-Object` is a cmdlet for iterating through items in a pipeline such as with PowerShell one-liners. `ForEach-Object` streams the objects through the pipeline.

-Although the Module parameter of Get-Command accepts multiple values that are strings, it only accepts them via pipeline input by property name or via parameter input.
-In the following scenario, if I want to pipe two strings by value to Get-Command for use with the Module parameter, I would need to use the ForEach-Object cmdlet.
+Although the Module parameter of `Get-Command` accepts multiple values that are strings, it only accepts them via pipeline input by property name or via parameter input.
+In the following scenario, if I want to pipe two strings by value to `Get-Command` for use with the Module parameter, I would need to use the `ForEach-Object` cmdlet.

 ```powershell
 'ActiveDirectory', 'SQLServer' |